Winlink on Linux

 The last “and sign” tells rigctld to run in the background.

-Next you fire up Bottles and get the VARA HF modem rolling.
+Next you fire up the VARA modem.
 The only configuration you need to do for VARA is put in your callsign under Settings> VARA Setup…

 And then also to select your sound card from Settings> SoundCard… You will also want to set your ALC level as indicated in the screen shot, roughly 1/3 of the way up the meter.
 For me that was -16db on the slider.